yminsky/core-hello-world/README.md

 Core and Async Hello World
 ==========================

-A simple hello-world project for Core.
-The intent is to show you how to get started building OCaml projects using OPAM, Core and OCamlbuild.
+A simple hello-world project for using Core and Async.
+The intent is to show you how to get started building OCaml projects using OPAM, Core and jbuilder.

-Before getting started with this code, you should follow the instructions in the PREREQUISITES.
+We assume that you can install OCaml and opam on your platform.
+As of now (2017-04-15), you need to use the bleeding edge release of Jane Street's libraries to install this package.
+You can get those working as follows:

+    $ opam repo add js-bleeding https://ocaml.janestreet.com/opam-repository

+at which point you can use opam to install async, core, and textutils:

+    $ opam install async core textutils

 Once that's done, you can build all the pieces of this project by
 running:

     $ ./build_all.sh

-Or you can build any individual executable by running
+Or you can build an individual file by calling out to jbuilder directly

-    $ ./build.sh hello_world.native
+    $  jbuilder build hello_world.exe

-There are three basic examples
+There are three basic examples.

 Hello World
 -----------